How the LIHTC Program Works

 Public Agency and Soft Debt Providers

-Most LIHTC transactions — particularly 9% deals — include subordinate financing from public agencies, local governments, or program sources such as HOME Investment Partnerships, Community Development Block Grant funds, state housing trust funds, or local affordable housing programs.
+Many LIHTC transactions — particularly 9% deals — include subordinate financing from public agencies, local governments, or program sources such as HOME Investment Partnerships, Community Development Block Grant funds, state housing trust funds, or local affordable housing programs.
 These sources each carry their own regulatory requirements, loan documents, approval processes, and closing conditions, and must be coordinated within the overall closing.

 The Legal Work in a LIHTC Transaction